IT’S A BEST BUY BECAUSE:

 The folding rear seatbacks (which aren’t available on the TRD model) rest about seven inches above the trunk floor when folded, making it difficult to slide long items forward.

-Every Camry model comes standard with Toyota’s Safety Sense suite of equipment, which includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, automatic high-beam headlights, and adaptive cruise control.
+Every Camry model comes standard with Toyota’s Safety Sense 2.5+ suite of safety/driver-assistance technologies, which includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, automatic high-beam headlights, and adaptive cruise control.

 WHAT IS IT?